 As part of the Series C Financing, from October 2016 through May 2018 DermTech Operations issued to accredited investors warrants which, after giving effect to the Exchange Ratio and the Reverse Stock Split, are exercisable for an aggregate of 229,222 shares of our Common Stock, at an exercise price of \$9.54 per share, or the Series C Warrants.
-In addition, DermTech Operations issued to a registered placement agent, or the Placement Agent, in connection with its assistance in the marketing and sale of our Series C Preferred Stock, warrants which, after giving effect to the Exchange Ratio and the Reverse Stock Split, are exercisable for an aggregate of 72,695 shares of our Common Stock, at an exercise price of \$9.54 per share.
-On December 30, 2019, we issued 490 shares of Common Stock pursuant to the exercise of Series C Warrants.
+In addition, DermTech Operations issued to a registered placement agent, or the Placement Agent, in connection with its assistance in the marketing and sale of our Series C Preferred Stock, warrants, or the Placement Agent Warrants, which, after giving effect to the Exchange Ratio and the Reverse Stock Split, are exercisable for an aggregate of 72,695 shares of our Common Stock, at an exercise price of \$9.54 per share.